AazainKhan/FNDetectGPT/README.md

 Follow the directions in Option 1, replacing .zshrc with .bash_profile.

+## License

+This project is licensed under the [NAME HERE] License - see the LICENSE.md file for details

 ## Contributing

 Pull requests are welcome.
 For major changes, please open an issue first